Proplex T Side Effects

 Applies to factor ix complex: powder for solution

-Along with its needed effects, factor ix complex (the active ingredient contained in Proplex T) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, factor ix complex (the active ingredient contained in Proplex T) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking factor ix complex:Less common or rare
+If any of the following side effects occur while taking factor ix complex, check with your doctor immediately:Less common or rare

 - Changes in facial skin color